camilacampos/happy-scribe-challenge/README.md

 | Docker         | **24.0.6**  |
 | Docker-compose | **2.22.0**  |

-### Setup project name
-Before building and running the application, substitute every `changeme` with the project name.

 ### Running the application

 To build the system, run: `make build`

-Make sure the network changeme is created: `docker network create <project-network>`
+Make sure the network happy_scribe is created: `docker network create happy_scribe`

 To install and/or update dependencies, run: `make bundle-install`